 You should treat your job search they same way you would treat a UX project.
 Do your research, learn about the needs of the company, understand and empathize with them and test the waters.

 - Research job postings - Look for roles and responsibilities that suit you best.
 Every company defines them differently and they each have different expectations so you'll need to sift through many similar posting to get a good idea of what you're looking for.
 Unfortunately there’s no universal guidelines and every company/client uses slightly different vocabulary.

-- Learn about the company - Spend your time learning the inner working and mission of 3 to 5 companies that you want to work for and what they expect from the position.
+- Learn about the company - It's really important to understand the type of company you want to work for.
+Spend your time learning the inner working and mission of 3 to 5 companies that you want to work for and what they expect from the position.
 Rather than sending off 20 job applications, really start to understand the role the people and the mission of a few specific companies.

 - Learn about their hiring process - How does the company hierarchy work and where do you fit into that hierarchy?
 If you’re just a beginner with one year of practice under your belt, you don’t want to try and go after the senior roles or maybe even the junior roles try focusing on landing internship first.